Koatty/koatty_core/docs/api/koatty_core.koattyapplication.md

 </td><td>

-(name: string, type?: string) =&gt; any
+(name?: string, type?: string, value?: any) =&gt; any

 </td><td>

-Get configuration value by name and type.
+Get or set configuration value by name and type.

 </td></tr>